English longbow: 16th century and later

 Longbows remained in use until around the 16th century, when advances in firearms made gunpowder weapons a significant factor in warfare and such units as arquebusiers and grenadiers began appearing.
 Despite this, the English Crown made numerous efforts to continue to promote archery practice by banning other sports and fining people for not possessing bows.
-Indeed, just before the English Civil War, a pamphlet by William Neade entitled The Double-Armed Man advocates that soldiers be trained in both the longbow and pike; although this advice was disregarded by other writers of the day, who accepted that firearms had supplanted the role of archery.
+Indeed, just before the English Civil War, a pamphlet by William Neade entitled The Double-Armed Man advocates that soldiers be trained in both the longbow and pike; this advice was disregarded by other writers of the day, who accepted that firearms had supplanted the role of archery.

 At the Battle of Flodden in 1513, wind and rain may have contributed to the ineffectiveness of the English archers against the Scottish nobles in full armour who formed the front rank of their advance, but when the opportunity arose to shoot at less well protected foot soldiers, the result was devastating.
 Despite his armour, King James IV of Scotland received several arrow wounds in the fighting, one of which may have caused his death.
 Flodden was the last major British battle in which the longbow played a significant part, even if not a decisive one.
 Longbows remained the main weapon of the trained bands (the home-defence militia of the Tudor period) until they were disbanded by Queen Elizabeth I in 1598.
-The last recorded use of bows in an English battle may have been a skirmish at Bridgnorth in October 1642 during the Civil War, when an impromptu town militia armed with bows proved effective against un-armoured musketeers.
+The last recorded use of bows in an English battle may have been a skirmish at Bridgnorth in October 1642 during the Civil War.
 Longbowmen remained a feature of the Royalist Army but were not used by the Roundheads.